 The Black Sea Coast is the ideal destination for those who like to avoid the usual tourist traps.
 You won’t find many foreign visitors here and English can be a problem, but it’s great for getting off the beaten track.

-We spent about ten days here on our way to Georgia and loved how authentic it was.
+We spent about ten days here before heading to Georgia and loved how authentic it was.

 Amasra, with its two harbours, is easily the Black Sea Coast’s prettiest town.
 It has castles and buildings dating back hundreds of years, along with a museum to explain it all.

 But, it’s not the castle or museum the local holidaymakers come to see.
 They come to enjoy the beach, to swim in the Black Sea and to take a boat ride out to the nearby island.

 We didn’t take a boat ride, but if you come here make sure you climb to the top of the castle for views of the gorgeous town.